-The sheer size and weight of these vehicles put other people at risk when there’s a collision.
-In addition to potential injuries from the actual crash, there’s a secondary danger of the cargo.
+These vehicles’ sheer size and weight put other people at risk when there’s a collision.
+In addition to potential injuries from the actual crash, the cargo has a secondary danger.
 If a trucker transports any toxic chemicals or hazardous materials, an accident could cause them to spill and hurt individuals in other vehicles.

-Large commercial trucks are likely to jackknife, rollover, or skid across the road in certain situations.
+Large commercial trucks will likely jackknife, rollover, or skid across the road in certain situations.
 If the driver isn’t paying attention, they could lose control and collide with another motor vehicle or stationary object.
-Severe accidents such as this create a domino effect, leading to additional accidents involving other cars and pedestrians.
+Severe accidents like this create a domino effect, leading to additional accidents involving other cars and pedestrians.

 Factors Contributing to Crashes Involving Large Trucks

 In most vehicle crashes, driver error is the most common cause.
-Truck drivers are exhausted from driving far distances, and many end up falling asleep at the wheel or are less reactive to adverse conditions.
+Truck drivers are exhausted from driving far distances, and many fall asleep at the wheel or are less reactive to adverse conditions.
 Despite the various rules and regulations, truckers and companies put profits over the safety of other people on the road.
 When that happens, it could wreak havoc on innocent lives.

-The most common factors reported causing truck accidents includes:
+The most common factors reported causing truck accidents include: